 You can take the recycling even a step up by actively search for old fabric at yard, moving and garage sales.
 Look at the potential a piece of fabric has.
 An old curtain could turned into a pillowcase or lamp shade or even into a statement tote/bag when it is brocade.
 The limits are only your imagination.
 Think of the famous quoteWhen you can dream it, you can make it. - Walt Disney #quote #creativity Click To Tweet

 Being able to sew will save you money.
 Just think of how often an item fits perfectly, except that the legs, sleeves or hem are too long.
-Basics skills allow to shorten even high-low hems, patch up denim jackets and jeans, lengthen kiddo jeans and to perform minor repairs like sewing on buttons, sequins and other embellishments – whatever got loose.
+Basics skills allow to shorten even high-low hems, patch up denim shirt, jacket, or jeans, lengthen kiddo jeans and to perform minor repairs like sewing on buttons, sequins and other embellishments – whatever got loose.
 The skill also saves time and reduces emissions as you won’t have to drive twice to the tailor or seamstress.
 Plus while fixing something, you could also update the piece with a trendy It element.
-Once you acquired the skills you will buy scrap fabrics to make Christmas stocking, Halloween decoration, Easter door wreaths, holiday and birthday gifts.
+Once you acquired the skills ,you will buy scrap fabrics to make Christmas stocking, Halloween decoration, Easter door wreaths, holiday and birthday gifts.
 Creating something special to gift also saves you money while having fun in the process.